arvidn/libtorrent/trunk/docs/manual.rst

 		};

 		torrent_handle add_torrent(add_torrent_params const& params);
+		torrent_handle add_torrent(add_torrent_params const& params
+			, error_code& ec);

 You add torrents through the ``add_torrent()`` function where you give an object with all the parameters.

+The overload that does not take an ``error_code`` throws an exception on error and is not available when building without exception support.

 The only mandatory parameter is ``save_path`` which is the directory where you want the files to be saved.
 You also need to specify either the ``ti`` (the